 You will see black, oolong, green and white teas from India.
 There are also specialty teas like purple tea and pu-ehr, which rarely show up in Indian production.
 Certain conditions are necessary to produce tea that has specific characteristics.
-The tea flavor and character are the result of an intentional process.
+The tea color and character are the result of an intentional process.

 Where can I try these teas?

 Come to Janam Tea at Garfunkel's in NYC!
 None of our teas are blended, so that you may experience the range of lush teas as they are designed to be: in their absolute purest form.
 We'll serve black, green, oolong and white, as seasonally available.
 Our tea selection changes all the time; appreciate what you have while you have it.
 Once they're gone, they're gone forever!